ibm-cloud-docs/watsonxdata/jdbc.md

 The following are the key considerations to enable JDBC join pushdown:

-* If and only if we have a limited number of records as the join operation results from huge tables:
+* If you have only a limited number of records as the join operation results from huge tables:
    * The join should return a relatively small subset of records from large tables.
    * Ideal join conditions typically return less than 10% of the total records.